 The hills and valleys of what is now known as Daley Ranch were used for centuries by Native Americans of the Kumeyaay, Luiseno, and other small tribes.
 Evidence of their use of the area is difficult to see and many times well hidden from the designated trails and viewpoints.
 Metates, morteros, grinding slicks, and manos among other things have been found in excavation and habitation sites by trained professionals over the years that give evidence of life and food preparation by the Natives.

-The first European settler to arrive in this valley was a young English immigrant named Robert Daley.
-He settled into this valley in 1869 and built a small log cabin.
-This cabin now sits at the bottom of one of the ranch's ponds.
-After a federal survey of the land in 1875, Robert Daley’s claim to the land was reaffirmed and he was granted two officials claims of 1,600 acres each.
-A few years later, he moved to a small tongue and groove pine house, which still stands on a knoll across from the existing Daley ranch house.
-The Daley family farmed, raised horses, and continued to acquire land.
+The first recorded European settler to arrive in this valley was a young English immigrant named Robert Daley.
+He settled into this valley around 1869 and built a small cabin.
+After a federal survey of the land in 1875, Robert Daley’s claim to the land was reaffirmed and he was granted two official claims of 160 acres each.
+Over the years he constructed other dwellings, barns, and outbuildings as he expanded his holdings to around 3000 acres.

-In 1996, plans to develop this land were halted when the Escondido City Council voted to purchase and forever protect the 3,058-acre ranch as habitat preserve.
+In 1996, developer plans for the land were halted when the Escondido City Council voted to purchase and forever protect the 3,058-acre ranch as a habitat preserve.

 For information on preserving California's historic heritage, please visit www.ohp.parks.ca.gov.